Yni-Viar/godot-web-launcher/README.md

 If you are on Windows 7-8.x, it's recommended to use [Supermium](https://github.com/win32ss/supermium/releases)

-This script will download latest Godot Web Editor, [The demo file with my remove bugfix](https://github.com/Yni-Viar/godot-web-editor-delete-workaround), 7-zip (if user specifies), Python 3.8 (if user specifies - the last version, that supports Windows 7) and install into %APPDATA%\GodotWebEditor folder
+This script will download latest Godot Web Editor, [The demo file with my "undeleteable file error" bugfix](https://github.com/Yni-Viar/godot-web-editor-delete-workaround), 7-zip (if user specifies), Python 3.8 (if user specifies - the last version, that supports Windows 7) and install into %APPDATA%\GodotWebEditor folder

 ⚠️ Currently, this batch script is useless, because the next Godot version did not even release.